Frequently Asked Questions(FAQs)

-- a medical emergency, especially symptoms that require immediate medical attention.
+- a medical condition requiring immediate medical assistance

 Why do I have to answer so many questions when I call 911?

-Our 911 dispatch Emergency Communications Specialists (ECS) are highly trained to gather the relevant information from you in order to ensure that we send out the right kind of services to assist you, whether that is an ambulance, police, firefighters, or a combination of all three.
-We have specific information that we need in order to ensure that you are given the help you need.
-We also have things we can have you do in order to manage your situation until help arrives.
+Our 911 Emergency Communications Specialists (ECS) are highly trained to gather relevant information from you in order to ensure that we send out the right kind of services to assist you, whether that is an ambulance, police, firefighters, or a combination of all three.
+We require specific information in order to ensure that you are given the help you need.
+We can also provide potentially life-saving instructions to assist you until help arrives on scene.

 What do I do if I, or my child, dial 911 by accident?

-We are required to respond to all 911 calls.
+Stay on the line, do not hang up.
 If you call us by accident, please let us know that so we can cancel the call, and not send out emergency responders to your location.
-We won’t be upset to know you are OK and called 911 in error.
+We won’t be upset to know you are okay and called 911 in error.
 If you do hang up, our personnel are required to call you back and determine if emergency response is needed regardless.

 Yes.
 If at all possible, a voice call is best.
 Our slogan is, “Call if you can, text if you must.”
 Timely information is more difficult to obtain over a text call.
 Texting 911 is appropriate during situations where a caller cannot speak freely without jeopardizing their own safety.
 It is also appropriate for callers with hearing or speech impairments.